7 Fallacies That Undermine Antifeminism

 Also known as the fallacy of relative privation, it consists in disregarding an issue because there are other more serious ones to be solved.
 It is a fallacy because it relies on the unwarranted assumption that attempting to solve a less serious problem is somehow an obstacle to solving the more serious ones and working in parallel to solve both is impossible.
 Taken to the extreme, this reasoning would imply that before spending time on any problem, we should arrange all the problems of the world on a list ordered by importance and start working on them sequentially from the most to the least serious, which is absurd.
 Of course, this is not to say that spending an outrageous amount of resources on problems that are recognizably low priority should be accepted, the point here is to show that things are not so black and white as they may originally seem.

 Besides, the gravity of some problems often makes them harder to solve as well.
 Demanding that Western feminists stop female genital mutilation in Africa, for example, is an unfair demand.
-There are many people trying, but it is a tremendous diplomatic challenge to enforce human rights on countries with different cultures while respecting they’re sovereignty.
+There are many people trying, but it is a tremendous diplomatic challenge to enforce human rights on countries with different cultures while respecting their sovereignty.
 This brings us back to in-group favoritism: one’s group is judged lightly while the out-group is judged with unreasonably high expectations.

 Equal treatment fallacy